 Adiona is a cloud based construction management system that is optimized for companies that compete for government projects that have been set aside for small business.
 The system is organized as a collection of modules to help improve and automate the processes and procedures needed by small businesses to meet the unique requirements of the federal construction marketplace.
 It is simple, easy to use, and affordable.
-All modules include unlimited users to encourage participation by everyone in your organization.
+All modules include unlimited projects and users to encourage participation by everyone in your organization.

 Scroll down for a brief description of the features and follow the links for more details.

 SAMSearch™ is a free alternative to the ‘Saved Searches’ feature on Sam.gov.
 It assists federal contractors in identifying opportunities that fit your target project profile.
 It’s search feature provides functionality similar to that of the FBO’s search feature that was so popular with Prime Contractors prior to the migration to the sam.gov website.

 A search can include a specific procuring agency/sub tier/office, place of performance, a primary NAICS code, small business set-aside type and other criteria.
 You can refine the search by modifying the criteria until you are happy with the results.
 Each search can be named and saved for later use.
 You will receive email notifications when any of your saved searches find new opportunities or when changes are posted to opportunities you are tracking.

 SAMSearch™ is available free of charge to individual users and is integrated with collaboration features of the the Adiona Opportunity Tracking module.

 Federal construction projects that are available for bidding are normally posted on the procurement website sam.gov (formerly FBO.gov).
 SAMSearch™ allows you to find opportunities by providing functionality similar to the previous FBO saved searches.
 You can create and save multiple searches and schedule email notifications when new opportunities are found or an opportunity you are tracking is updated.
 SAMSearch™ for individuals is available at no cost by requesting a free account.